opentable/octopress/source/_posts/2015-01-01-explaining-flux-architecture-with-macgyver-dot-js.markdown

 });
 ```

 The React view (in this case Game.jsx) registers an event listener for these changes in the SituationStore using the React "componentDidMount" function.
-When the situation is received by the component it rebinds to the data by loading the situaion and the possible answers.
+When the situation is received by the component it rebinds to the data by loading the sitution and the possible answers.

 ```javascript
 var Game = React.createClass({